 - Promote the global internal audit profession through contributions of resources to research and professional programs

-Our continued focus of providing valuable programs, services, and information to all of our members is evident by the Dallas Chapter continuously maintaining “PLATINUM” chapter status.
+Our continued focus of providing valuable programs, services, and information to all of our members is evident by the Dallas Chapter continuously maintaining “SAPPHAIRE” chapter status.